junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam glances at the separated heads rolling around on the floor, seeing fangs with dripping blood.
 None of them move an inch anymore.

-Samuel sees the same, catching his grandson's eyes, nodding at the only entrance towards the larger opening.
-Both of them walking fast and quiet, trained hunter steps.
+Samuel sees the same, catching his grandson's eyes, nodding at the only entrance leading to the larger opening.
+Both of them walk fast and quiet, trained hunter steps.

 The place is quiet.
 Too quiet.
 Even their silent footsteps might become the source of an echo.